hiteshPoddar/NYUSIM_in_ns3/README.md

    <br>HEADER_FILES
     <br>model/nyu-channel-condition-model.h
     <br>model/nyu-propagation-loss-model.h
-5. Copy the all the files from the current repository present in the directory spectrum/model to ns-3 mainline src/spectrum/model
+5. Copy all the files from the current repository present in the directory spectrum/model to ns-3 mainline src/spectrum/model
-6. Copy the all the files from the current repository present in the directory spectrum/example to ns-3 mainline src/spectrum/examples
+6. Copy all the files from the current repository present in the directory spectrum/example to ns-3 mainline src/spectrum/examples
 7. On ns-3 mainline in the directory src/spectrum add the following lines to the CMakeLists.txt file under: <br>
    SOURCE_FILES
     <br>model/nyu-channel-model.cc